 The TOE provides a web-based graphical user interface (GUI) that requires user authentication to access.
-The TOE also includes a REST API, which exposes the same GUI functions over the same web interface.
-As part of initial setup of the TOE, the administrator performing the install must specify an initial username/password that is used to log on to the web GUI; the TOE is not pre-loaded with "default" administrator credentials.
-These credentials are stored locally and protected by the TSF as per FCS_STO_EXT.1.
+The TOE has a default administrator credential of admin/admin that must be changed on first use.
+Administrator credentials are stored locally and protected by the TSF as per FCS_STO_EXT.1.
 Following the initial installation, additional accounts can be created.

-During general operations, an administrator will typically interact with a deployment of Tenable applications using the TOE.
-The TOE is used for all aggregation, visualization, and reporting of data that is collected and analyzed by other Tenable applications.
-However, the TOE does not include the ability to directly modify the initial configuration settings of the environmental components.
+During general operations, an administrator will typically interact with the TOE only through the environmental instance of Tenable.sc.
+However, Tenable.sc does not include the ability to directly modify the initial configuration settings of the TOE.